thinkinginmath/weidongshao.github.io/docs/_posts/2013-02-01-fiat-shamir.md

 In cryptography, the Fiat–Shamir heuristic is a technique for taking an interactive proof of knowledge and creating a digital signature based on it.

 The concept behind it is simple: If you have an interactive proof protocol (e.g, for user identification), the verifier plays an important role in the process by providing a random challenge to the prover.
-With  the Fiat–Shamir heuristic, we  turn this protocol into a digital signature scheme by replacing the prover's random challenge with some hash value that can be derived from the message.
+With  the Fiat–Shamir heuristic, we  turn this protocol into a digital signature scheme by replacing the verifier's random challenge with some hash value that can be derived from the message.
 The hash function is modeled as a random oracle.